We are searching for

 • The manufacturer can not get a certain repair part within a reasonable time and the customer wants the car to be repurchased.

 If the vehicle has no defects, the car is inspected and given a manufacturer buyback title and sold as a buyback vehicle.
-If the car is defective it is repaired by the manufacturer and also sold as a buyback vehicle.
+If the car is defective it is repaired by the manufacturer and also sold as a buyback car.
 There are several factors that influence whether a vehicle becomes a buyback, and a couple of common misconceptions surrounding these cars.

-What is a Manufacturer Buyback Vehicle?
+How Does a Manufacturer Buyback Work?

 Are Buyback Vehicles Safe?